Aditya90/ROSRobotFirmware/Readme.md

 2. Learn ROS - because I want to
 3. Get more experience with Python and Linux programming

+## How to run the robot
+1. In a new teminal window, run the `run_roscore.sh` script
+2. In a new terminal window, Run the `run_keyboard.sh` script
+3. In a new terminal window, enable root permissions : `sudo su`
+4. In the same terminal window as step 3, run `run_gpio.sh`

 ## Getting started

 1. Install Ubuntu 14.04 on BBB  from instructions on http://charette.no-ip.com:81/programming/2015-06-07_BeagleBoneBlack/